lampkicking/charm-ntp/README.md

 principal charms.
 In its basic mode, the ntp charm is used to configure NTP in service units to talk directly to a set of NTP time sources:

-    juju deploy ntp
+    juju deploy cs:ntp
     juju add-relation ntp myservice

-By default this charm uses the standard set of NTP pool servers which are configured in the relevant Ubuntu package.
+By default this charm uses the standard set of NTP pool servers which are configured in Ubuntu.
 In the event that you don't wish every juju unit on your network to talk directly to the public NTP pool on the Internet, there are several options.

 Manual